stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 #### **Prerequisite:** Channel Divinity
 *You wield the power of the storm with unchecked ferocity.*

-When you roll lightning or thunder damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.
+Before you roll lightning or thunder damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.

 ## Talents